mattall/img_url_crawler/README.md

 ### output

-The script prints the url and then caption followed by a newline, and possibly more images.
+The script prints the URL and then caption followed by a newline, and possibly more images.

     https://images.pexels.com/photos/2100305/pexels-photo-2100305.jpeg?auto=compress&cs=tinysrgb&dpr=1&w=500
     Aerial Photography Of Boat Sailing Near Island